 “Most systems share common characteristics, including:

-▪ Systems have interconnectivity: the various parts of a system have functional as well as structural relationships to each other.
+- Systems have interconnectivity: the various parts of a system have functional and structural relationships with each other.

-Systems may have some functions or groups of functions.”
+Systems may have some functions or groups of operations.”

-If this makes no “real world” sense to you then you are exactly like I was… In fact it made so little sense that I left it at that and made a whole load of “reasons” why my business was different to the guy’s at the networking event and how “systems” weren’t actually right for my business.
+If this makes no “real world” sense to you, you are exactly like I was… It made so little sense that I left it and made a whole load of “reasons” why my business was different from the guy’s at the networking event and how “systems” weren’t suitable for my business.

-I didn’t let the fact that I didn’t know what these so called systems actually were bother me.
+I didn’t let the fact that I didn’t know these so-called systems bother me.

-One thing that I did remember was a book title that the guy had mentioned a couple of times… “The E-myth”…Well, at the time I was always keen to buy a book from Amazon and have it sit next to my bed looking brand new.
-(Books rarely ever got opened as by the time I did get to bed I was too tired from running my business to be able to read anything… There was definitely no point in trying to find time to read during the day!)
+I did remember a book title that the guy had mentioned a couple of times… “The E-myth”…Well, at the time, I was always keen to buy a book from Amazon and have it sit next to my bed looking brand new.
+(Books rarely ever got opened as by the time I got to bed, I was too tired from running my business to read anything… There was no point in finding time to read during the day!)

-The business seemed to stay the same which was fine as “we are in a recession, don’t you know, so its good to actually be staying the same and not shrinking.”
-I wouldn’t say I was happy with my business but I had come to terms with it and had managed to forget about the guy from the networking meeting.
+The business seemed to stay the same, which was fine as “we are in a recession, don’t you know, so it’s good to be staying the same and not shrinking.”
+I wouldn’t say I was happy with my business, but I had come to terms with it and forgot about the guy from the networking meeting.

 That was until we met again…this time at a charity auction (where he bid on and won a holiday to Las Vegas, I may add).
-We got talking again about our businesses and this time I didn’t try and hide behind any bravado and I actually asked him this exact question:
+We got talking again about our businesses, and this time, I didn’t try and hide behind any bravado, and I asked him this exact question:

-“I know you seem to think systems are important and have allowed you freedom and for your business to grow very fast…and I started to read that book you told me about.
-But I still don’t actually know what a system is and where to start…and actually I don’t have the time!”
+“I know you seem to think systems are important and have allowed you freedom and your business to grow very fast…and I started to read that book you told me about.
+But I still don’t know what a system is and where to start…and actually, I don’t have the time!”

-This turned out to be the most important question I’d ever asked as it encouraged James to take pity on me and take me under his wing.
-He allowed me to see totally inside his business and learn exactly what he meant by systems and what they can do for your business life and as clearly your personal life as well.
+This turned out to be the most important question I’d ever asked, as it encouraged James to take pity on me and take me under his wing.
+He allowed me to see totally inside his business and learn exactly what he meant by systems and what they can do for your business life and, as clearly, your personal life.

-Following this “education” from James I was able to completely change my business around.
-I went from having just one employee and doing all the technical work that I thought only I could do to having 5 employees and not having to do any of the technical work.
-Oh and I’ve also taken two 3 week holidays, and I now live with my girlfriend (the same one who dumped me for “not having any time for her at all”… All this after just over a year.
+Following this “education” from James, I changed my business completely.
+I went from having just one employee and doing all the technical work that I thought only I could do to having five employees and not having to do any technical work.
+Oh, and I’ve also taken two three-week holidays, and I now live with my girlfriend (the same one who dumped me for “not having any time for her at all”… All this after just over a year.

 Why it works

-James, my original mentor and teacher, was very impressed with my progress with completely systemizing my business.
-I’d managed to actually achieve it quicker than he had, and now my business is actually more successful than his.
+James, my original mentor and teacher, was very impressed with my progress in completely systemizing my business.
+I’d managed to achieve it quicker than he had, and now my business is more successful than his.

-I put the speed with which I was able to achieve it (once I knew what I was doing) down to the system that I was actually able to work out and apply to my business.
+I put the speed with which I was able to achieve it (once I knew what I was doing) down to the system that I could work out and apply to my business.

-I believed that the approach with which I systemized my business and allowed myself to step away from the day to day running of things and concentrate on the stuff that was going to grow my business exponentially was unique to me and my business.
+I believed that the approach with which I systemized my business and allowed myself to step away from the day-to-day running of things and concentrate on the stuff that would grow my business exponentially was unique to me and my business.

 HOW WRONG WAS I?!
-In fact that couldn’t have been further from the truth… It turns out my approach to the systemization and automation of my business allowed it to work with any business!
+That couldn’t have been further from the truth… My approach to the systemization and automation of my business allowed it to work with any company!

-It isn’t specific to certain types of industries or businesses with one person or 4…It’s suitable for all shapes and sizes of small businesses!
+It isn’t specific to certain industries or businesses with one person or 4…It’s suitable for all shapes and sizes of tiny companies!

 I first worked this out when my good friend, Sarah, asked me to help free up her time.
-Sarah owns a small beauty salon which she originally started out as a lifestyle type of business, i.e to provide her with a decent income and lots of free time doing something that she loves.
+Sarah owns a small beauty salon that she initially started as a lifestyle type of business, i.e., to provide her with a decent income and lots of free time doing something she loves.

-Well due to a few marketing systems that I encouraged her to implement, her salon went from 50% empt, to her becoming more and more stressed at the number of phone calls and voicemails from people asking for appointments!
+Well, due to a few marketing systems that I encouraged her to implement, her salon went from 50% empty to her becoming more stressed at the number of phone calls and voicemails from people asking for appointments!

-You’re probably thinking the same thing she did……I CAN’T DO THAT, YOU’RE CRAZY!
-AND ANYWAY, THEN I’LL JUST HAVE LOADS OF TEXT MESSAGES INSTEAD!
+You’re probably thinking the same thing she did……I CAN’T DO THAT; YOU’RE CRAZY!
+AND ANYWAY, THEN I’LL HAVE LOADS OF TEXT MESSAGES INSTEAD!

-The long and short of it is I taught her how to write a system in 10 minutes that allowed her to handle her texts every day in 10 minute blocks twice a day.
-And in fact now she has one of the junior beauticians handle it for her.
-So her diary is handled for her!
+I taught her how to write a system in 10 minutes that allowed her to handle her texts in 10-minute blocks twice a day.
+And in fact, now she has one of the junior beauticians take it for her.
+So her diary is dealt with for her!